cgwire/gazu/README.rst

 Gazu, Python client for the Kitsu API
 =====================================

-The Kitsu Python client allows to fetch data easily from the Kitsu collaboration platform.
-You can fetch easily your asset and shots data into your pipeline tools.
+The Kitsu Python client allows you to fetch data easily from the Kitsu collaboration platform.
+With Gazu, you bring assets and shots data into your pipeline tools.
 It comes with extra features such as preview publishing and event stream listening.

 It is made to be used with the `Kitsu API <https://zou.cg-wire.com>`__.
-It requires an up and running instance of Kitsu to run properly.
+It requires an up-and-running instance of Kitsu to run correctly.

 |CI badge| |Discord| |Downloads|